julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

-- Must haves for next release
-  - Build release versions of TTA1 and TTA2, upload to play store
-  - Add a git tag for each of the TTA releases (1 and 2)
-  - Update Play store info about permissions needed - copy from about dialog (strings.xml)
-  - Update Play store info with what's new text - copy from what's new dialog (strings_app_specific.xml)
-  - Increment version numbers in manifests

-* Would likes for next release
 - prepare.sh script should preserve the timestamp from copied files, that should stop double builds being triggered
 - [UI] Consider allowing landscape view - what affect will this have on image positioning, maps, dialogs and so on?
 - [BUG] Exits are not always clearly readable.
 Should they be in shadowed text or some other effect?